Créeme: Background

-The song was announced on October 26, 2018 through Karol G's social media accounts with the title and release date.
+The song was announced on October 26, 2018, through Karol G's social media accounts with the title and release date.
 A snippet of the song was shared on the following days.
 The song was released on November 1, 2018.

 Commercial performance

 "Créeme" debuted at number 22 on the US Billboard Hot Latin Songs chart dated November 17, 2018.
 On its sixteenth week, the song reached its final peak of number 11 on the chart dated March 2, 2019.

 Awards and nominations

 Music video

 The music video for "Créeme" was directed by Jessy Terreno and was released on Karol G's YouTube channel on November 1, 2018.
-As of January 2023, it has over 620 million views.